rest-feeds/rest-feeds/README.md

 ## Feed Endpoint

-The feed endpoint _must_ return items in strictly ascending order of addition to the feed.
+The feed endpoint _must_ return items in a strictly ascending order of addition to the feed.

 The feed endpoint _must_ support fetching items without any query parameters, starting with the first items.